brianwyld/ble_nrf52_v2/README.md

 GNU_INSTALL_ROOT := C:\Program Files (x86)\GNU Tools ARM Embedded\8 2019-q3-update

 Run "make cleanOutputs" to clean all previous outputs.
-Run "make itall" to build everything. hex and elf files are copied in C:/dev/BLE_MODEM for debugging purposes.
+Run "make itall" to build everything for production (no debug) Run "make itall_debug" to build everything for debug

 ## flashing with ST-LINK

-Attach ST-Link to the target and run "flash_w_stlink.bat" with "app_hex_file.hex" as first argument and "major_minor_identifier_in_hex" as second argument.
+Attach ST-Link to the target and run "flash_w_stlink.bat" (in script) with arguements: "ble_modem","major_in_hex", minor_in_hex"

 Example : for flashing ble_modem.hex for the preidentified target 0x0002002e type :
 ```
-flash_w_stlink.bat ble_modem.hex 0002002e
+flash_w_stlink.bat ble_modem 0002 002e
 ```

 ## debugging with st-link

-The debug process on vscode is based on launch.json settings file.
-Have a look on launch.json to proper use it (openocd path, gdb, executable, etc).
+The debug process on vscode is based on launch.json settings file and uses just openocd (no gdb) Have a look on launch.json to proper use it (openocd path, executable, etc).

 After that you can launch debugging as usual on vscode.

 ## debugging with j-link

 The debug process on vscode is based on launch.json settings file.
-Have a look on launch.json to proper use it (openocd path, gdb, executable, etc).
+Have a look on launch.json to proper use it (openocd path, executable, etc).

 If your target has to be powered by jlink, be sure to entering "power on" or "power on perm" with jlink.exe before.